$5,000 bands for taxable income from $150,000 to $250,000, and

 Auckland: Manukau, Takapuna

-other North Island areas: Gisborne, Hamilton, Napier, New Plymouth, Palmerston North, Rotorua, Tauranga, Wellington, Whangarei
+Rest of the North Island: Gisborne, Hamilton, Napier, New Plymouth, Palmerston North, Rotorua, Tauranga, Wellington, Whangarei

 South Island: Christchurch, Dunedin, Greymouth, Invercargill, Nelson, Timaru

-At aggregate level district offices may be combined into three major areas: Auckland, other North Island and South Island, as shown above.
+At an aggregate level district offices are combined into three major areas: Auckland, Rest of the North Island and South Island, as shown above.

 For a two-monthly filer, this would mean the sum of gross sales on six successive GST returns, with the last return being for the period ending 31 March.